 Recently, I sat on a panel with three other women about Imposter Syndrome.
 Even if you’re not familiar with the formal definition, imposter syndrome is something that we’ve all no doubt felt.
 It’s the feeling we’re intellectually underqualified for the position we’re in — and this weird, irrational fear of being exposed as a fraud for our accomplishments.
 It’s that nagging little voice in the back of our heads telling us we’re not capable enough.
 If you’ve ever felt like everyone else in the room knows more than you, just to take a step back and realize you’re just as, if not more, knowledgeable, this is imposter syndrome speaking.
 Imposter syndrome is something I’m still working through, and I know a lot of other successful people, especially women, are too.

-Here’s the challenge: I stand on the shoulders of all the women who came before me.
+Here’s the challenge: I stand on the shoulders of all the Boss Ladies who came before me.
 There are so many amazing women in Seattle and in my life that have been helpful in creating opportunities as I build Armoire and my own career.
 It really does take a community to raise strong women and to get a company off the ground.
 While I am so unbelievably grateful for those who have helped me along the way, it can be difficult not to confuse this for me not earning my own place in the room.
 I find myself needing to remind myself of all the work that I put in as well.
 Even if other people helped me get to where I am now, it’s important to find ownership in my own successes.
 It’s hard not to see it as “these people helped me and that’s why I’m succeeding.”

 We need to flip the script — I am successful and that’s why these people are helping me.
 It’s easy to attribute successes to others.
 Women who are successful are seen as having “earned their careers.”
 Those women got to be where they are because they earned it.
 Now they’re helping others because they earned it.
 We just need to believe it.
 As I always remind myself, no one would stick their neck out for me if they didn’t truly believe that I would step up to the plate.